Eastern states of Australia: Divisions between the east and west

 Since the 1980s, various governments have proposed building a high-speed rail in Australia.
 However, this rail would only connect the eastern states of Victoria, New South Wales and Queensland.
 Adelaide has often been included in the proposal and former Greens leader Bob Brown once said that a high speed rail connecting Perth was inevitable.

 In 2015 international visitors in Australia spent $24.1 billion.
 The eastern states and territory made $20.5 billion of that total, or 85%.
 Likewise, the eastern states collected 8,588,000 (85%) individual visits to a state over that year, out of a possible 10,133,000.

 Population

-The combined population of Queensland, New South Wales, Australian Capital Territory, Victoria and Tasmania is 19,484,100, or 81% of Australia's population.
-These five states and territory cover 2,829,463 km², or 37% of Australia's total land area.
+The combined population of Queensland, New South Wales, the Australian Capital Territory, Victoria and Tasmania is 19,484,100, or 81% of Australia's population.
+These five states and territory cover 2,829,463 km2, or 37% of Australia's total land area.

 Cities

 Greater Capital City Statistical Area (GCCSA) or Significant Urban Areas (SUA), with a population of over 30,000, from north to south: